10 App Engagement Strategies That Must Not Be Avoided

 Omni-channel marketing approach sees a retention rate of 89%.
 Here’re various other channels that can also go around to increase the user-engagement:

-3. Social Sharing – Social networking has helped a large number of individuals to share their products online and, if necessary, to obtain a widespread audience through their app.
-Through sharing their interactions with your users in your application, you can make your app go viral.
+- Social Sharing – Social networking has helped a large number of individuals to share their products online and, if necessary, to obtain a wider audience through their app.
+By sharing their interactions with your users in your application, you can make your app go viral.

 2. Onboarding – Proper Orientation for New Users